OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ### More information on rolling deployments

-Take a look around at an [example rolling deployment setup](https://samples.octopus.app/app#/Spaces-45) in our Octopus Samples instance.
+Take a look at an [example rolling deployment setup](https://samples.octopus.app/app#/Spaces-45) in our Octopus Samples instance.

 Also, check out our [rolling deployments documentation](https://octopus.com/docs/deployments/patterns/rolling-deployments) for more information, including how to use guided failures and variable run conditions.
 For even more reading on blue-green deployments, take a look at some of our other blog posts: